top of page

 Step 3: Create a Standardized Segregation System

-• Demos on household composting
+• Conduct demos on household composting.

-• Maintain Color-coded bins
+• Maintain color-coded bins.

-• Penalties for non-segregation (if needed)
+• Implement penalties for non-segregation (if needed).

-• Standardize waste collection Schedule:
+• Standardize the waste collection schedule:

-• Daily: Wet waste
+- Daily: Wet waste

-• Twice weekly: Dry waste
+- Twice weekly: Dry waste

-• Monthly: E-waste pickup (tie-up with Saahas or Hasiru Dala)
+- Monthly: E-waste pickup (tie-up with Saahas or Hasiru Dala)

-• Weekly: Reject waste (diapers, sanitary waste)
+- Weekly: Reject waste (diapers, sanitary waste)

 Step 4: Set Up Community Composting

-A 100-household society can reduce 1,200–1,500 kg of wet waste per week through one shared composting bins.
+A 100-household society can reduce 1,200–1,500 kg of wet waste per week through shared composting bins.
 Choose your compost bin based on your building size:

 • 100+ flats: Aerobic compost units